AlphaEmperorOmega/emperor/steps/Adaptive computation time.md

 print(acc_h)
 ```

+- default index of the first iteration

 ```{python}
 index = 0
 print(index)
 ```

+- The default halting mask starts as the sequence `paddingMask` it will be used
+  in next iterations to mask out tokens

 ```{python}
 hatlingMask = paddingMask
 print(hatlingMask)
 ```

+- Store default values in `currentAdaptiveComputationState` that will be
-- store the defaults created above to be changed in the next iteration
+  used in the next iteration

 ```{python}
 currentAdaptiveComputationState = (